jtimon/elements-explorer/README.md

 sudo usermod -a -G docker $USER
 ```

-Restart for the last command to take effect.
+Restart the system for the last command to take effect.

 Test docker installation: